Flank/mirror-goog-studio-main/tracer/README.md

 org.gradle.jvmargs = "-javaagent:$SRC/bazel-bin/tools/base/tracer/trace_agent.jar"
 ```

-Where $SRC is your studio-master-dev full path.
+Where $SRC is your studio-main full path.

 In order to use a trace profile: